The untangling number as a measurement of entanglement complexity in 3-periodic networks: Graph embeddings and their diagrams

-We recall that a \textit{graph} is an abstract disjoint collection of loops, infinite curves, and vertices connected by edges.
+We recall that a \textit{graph} is an abstract collection of vertices connected by edges.
 An \textit{embedding} of a graph is a geometric realisation of the graph in a given space.
-In the following, unless otherwise mentioned, we only consider graphs with 3-periodic embeddings in Euclidean space $\mathbb{R}^3$, that is, the embeddings are periodic along the three directions of space.
+In this paper, unless otherwise mentioned, we only consider graphs with 3-periodic embeddings in Euclidean space $\mathbb{R}^3$, that is, the embeddings are periodic along the three directions of space.
+In this section, we introduce the notions necessary for defining the concepts of a least tangled embedding and the untangling number.